KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

 .. .. versionadded:: 25.04

+.. rst-class:: clear-both

-|go-down| Expand/collapse the effect panel. :kbd:`Shift + click` to expand/collapse all effects
+:1: |go-down| Expand/collapse the effect panel. :kbd:`Shift + click` to expand/collapse all effects

     |keyframe-disable| Hide/show keyframes - Turns the display of the keyframe ruler off or on

     |zoom-fit-width| Use effect zone - Toggles the display to show the :ref:`effect zone <effects-effect_zones>`

     |visibility| Disable effect - Turns the effect off or on.
 The effect stays in the stack but is not applied during playback or rendering.

     |adjustlevels2| Presets - Opens a list of advanced options to manage presets for the effect (e.g. reset the effect to its default parameters).

     |document-save| Save effect - Opens a dialog window for entering a name for the effect under which it will be listed in the *Custom* effect category and a comment which will be displayed in the information display

     |help-about| Open effect documentation in browser  - This opens the online documentation to this effect

     |selection-raise| Move effect up - Moves the effect up one notch in the list (effect sequence from top to bottom is important)

     |selection-lower| Move effect down - Moves the effect down one notch in the list (effect sequence from top to bottom is important)

     |edit-delete| Delete effect - Removes the effect from the effect stack

     :kbd:`arrow up/down` goes to the next effect in the list

-.. rst-class:: clear-both
+:2: Effect function with check box only

+:3: Effect function with selector

+:4: Effect with :ref:`keyframes <effects-keyframes>`

+:5: Effect values and action button (|object-rotate-right|).

+    Reset value to default by click with the  :kbd:`MMB` [3]_ on the slider or value.

 .. _effects-apply_effects: